 Emla Cream contains two different medications within it, which are; Lidocaine and Prilocaine.
-This cream is used on normal, unbroken skin, or on outer genital areas to prevent pain before procedures such as, inserting a needle, skin grafts, or skin laser surgery.
+This cream is used on normal, unbroken skin.
+Or it is also prescribed to be used on outer genital areas to prevent pain before procedures such as, inserting a needle, skin grafts, or skin laser surgery.
 This medication works by temporarily numbing the skin and its surrounding area.
 If this medication does not completely numb the area, there may be other methods added to the usage of this medication.
+It is best if you speak with your doctor if this does happen to you.

 Only use this medication on normal clear skin and the genital area.
 It is not to be applied to broken or irritated skin.
 Or onto any open wounds.
 Follow your doctor’s instructions thoroughly.